 The sector supports over 10 million jobs in Europe and generates value added of € 36 billion.
 In the European automotive industry, polycarbonate technology is used in a wide range of structural, safety and aesthetic applications.

-Electrical and electronics sector:
+Electrical & electronics

 The sector supports 26 million jobs in Europe and creates more than €139 billion of value added.
 In the sector, the flame retardance, impact resistance and durability of polycarbonate helps manufacturers meet the need for continuously higher standards of appearance, sustainability and safety.